14 Top-Rated Attractions & Things to Do in Santa Cruz

-For classic summertime fun, head to the iconic Santa Cruz Beach Boardwalk, where you will find rides, games, and attractions that will please all ages.
+The Santa Cruz Beach Boardwalk delivers classic summertime fun, complete with amusement park rides, games, and attractions.
 There is no charge to enter the expansive seaside amusement park, and you can decide between wristband access or ticketed ride admission, a nice option for families on a budget or those who are not staying the whole day.

-The park overlooks the sandy shores of Monterey Bay and has been delighting visitors since 1907.
-It's considered one of the best seaside amusement parks in the world because of its fantastic setting and historic roller coaster rides like the Giant Dipper, a wooden coaster built in 1924, which has become a landmark in Santa Cruz.
-Amusements include thrill rides, family rides, and kiddie rides, with a good mix of classic and modern designs to suit every taste.
+The Giant Dipper, a wooden roller coaster built in 1924, has become a landmark in Santa Cruz.
+Other activities include thrill rides, family rides, and kiddie rides, with a good mix of classic and modern designs to suit every taste.

 In addition to the rides, the boardwalk has a huge variety of attractions, activities, free entertainment, and dining options.
 You will find multiple arcades that are home to both classic and modern video games, air hockey, skee ball, and other traditional arcade games.

-Other major attractions include a laser tag arena, mini golf, bowling, a climbing tower, and the Fright Walk Under the Boardwalk where it's always Halloween.
-The boardwalk is also full of food vendors, where you can treat yourself to goodies like corn dogs, deep-fried artichokes, chocolate-coated ice-cream, cotton candy, and salt water taffy.
+The beachfront boardwalk is also full of food vendors, where you can treat yourself to goodies like corn dogs, deep-fried artichokes, chocolate-coated ice-cream, cotton candy, and salt water taffy.

 Address: 400 Beach Street, Santa Cruz, California